zLEXTRO/Multi-Purpose-Discord-Bot-Project/README.md

 Example: `-rise`
 Remember to keep your Discord token private and never share it with anyone.
 If you suspect that your token has been compromised, regenerate it immediately on the Discord Developer Portal.
 ```

-Imperial is more than just a bot.
-It's a community-driven project that grows with your support and feedback.
-Stay tuned for updates as I expand Imperial's capabilities and redefine what a Discord bot can do.

 ## Contributing
 I welcome contributions from the community.
 Whether it's feature suggestions, bug reports, or code contributions, your input is valuable.